 Hollywood executives are notoriously unsentimental when it comes to greenlighting remakes of much-loved movies.
 Did you cringe in horror at the recent news that remakes of Point Break and Dirty Dancing are in the works?
 Boo hoo for you.
 Did you boycott last year’s Karate Kid remake purely on principle?
 Well, suck on those $359 million worldwide grosses.
 That said, if anyone ever dreams of remaking director Rob Reiner’s 1987 comic fairy tale The Princess Bride (and it’s hard to imagine the thought hasn’t crossed someone’s mind — after all, there has been talk in recent years of a musical theater version), they’ll have millions of loyal fans of the original wishing for them to be devoured by Rodents of Unusual Size.
-And it’s not just the fans who would find the very idea inconceivable(!) — cast members from The Princess Bride, who recently came together for the first time in 25 years for EW’s Reunions issue (on stands now), also find the notion appalling.
+And it’s not just the fans who would find the very idea inconceivable(!) — cast members from The Princess Bride, who recently came together for the first time in 25 years for EW’s Reunions issue, also find the notion appalling.
 “I hope I’m dead before that happens,” says Mandy Patinkin, who played the swashbuckling Spaniard Inigo Montoya.
 “I don’t want to have to go through that.
 Be careful what you even say.”

 Spinning off some characters into another movie, though?
 That’s another question.
 Billy Crystal tells EW he, for one, thinks that his cantankerous wizard Miracle Max and Max’s not-a-witch wife Valerie (played by Carol Kane) deserve their own movie.
 “There should be a Max and Valerie movie,” Crystal says.
 “Start a Twitter thing: ‘We want more Max and Valerie.’
 Now we won’t need as much makeup.”
 Sure, he’s probably joking.
 Then again, maybe he’s got something there.
 As spinoff ideas go, to quote Miracle Max, I’ve seen worse.